sasye93/Plugin/readme.md

 * The thesis document at https://github.com/sasye93/containerization-thesis (restricted).

 ## Usage and Dependencies
+The extension comprises (1) macro implementations and (2) a compiler plugin stage.
 There are different ways to install the extension:
 1. Add **containerize.jar** to the unmanaged _lib/_ directory of sbt (by default, this is <projectDir>/lib, create it if not existing).
 Then, add to the build.sbt:
 ```
 autoCompilerPlugins := true
 scalacOptions += s"-Xplugin:$${baseDirectory.value.getAbsolutePath}\\lib\\containerize.jar"